Check in with Michigan Technological University's admissions department to confirm any application fees and information.

 Do I have to submit test scores to Michigan Tech?

-No, Michigan Tech is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you may want to send them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+No, Michigan Tech is test optional, so you can decide whether to submit your ACT or SAT scores.
+If you have higher than average scores, you may want to send them.
+If you scored lower than a school's average,, you it might make sense to leave them out of your application..

 How hard is it to get into Michigan Tech?
 Michigan Tech is a somewhat selective institution.
 The Michigan Tech acceptance rate is 70%.
 This means that the institution accepts 70 out of every 100 applicants.